 In 2016 Jorge Zamora, who had been using go links while working at Yahoo, decided to launch the first SaaS version, making go links available to any tech company, not just tech giants.

-The benefits of go links
+What are the benefits of go links?

 With the help of go links, you can: